scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 ### 4. Run your analytical queries

-You have all required services running now.
-Then, please follow the [Getting Started with ScalarDB Analytics with PostgreSQL](./getting-started.md) to run actual analytical queries.
+You have all the required services running now.
+Then, please follow the [Getting Started with ScalarDB Analytics with PostgreSQL](./getting-started.md) to run analytical queries.

 ### 5. Shut down ScalarDB Analytics with PostgreSQL services